Dark0z10/dark0z10-netlock/README.md

 - Firewall resets are automatically corrected
 - Rules persist across reboots using `systemd`

-Designed to work alongside VPN clients (e.g. ExpressVPN).
+**Designed to work alongside VPN clients and their kill switches (e.g. ExpressVPN), effectively giving you two layers of protection**

 ---